 How much does a DEXA scan cost?

-Due to the very low levels of radiation you can self-refer for a DEXA (DXA) scan at Twenty-five Harley Street, which costs £270.
-This includes a full 10-year prognostic report by one of the UK's most respected osteoporosis doctors.
+Due to the very low levels of radiation you can self-refer for a DEXA (DXA) scan.
+Cost of scan varies between £150 and £270 if includes a 10-year prognostic report by an osteoporosis specialist.